Britain's FTSE falls as defensives beat a retreat

 Gold and silver prices recovered after hitting their lowest levels in around 2 years overnight, tempting some investors back into mining shares that suffered steep drops on Monday.

-Precious metal specialists Fresnillo (FRES.L) and Randgold Resources (RRS.L) added 7.9 percent and 3.1 percent respectively, having slumped on Monday.
+Precious metal specialists Fresnillo and Randgold Resources added 7.9 percent and 3.1 percent respectively, having slumped on Monday.

-Xstrata XTA.L and Glencore (GLEN.L) both rose in volume of over twice their 90-day average after Glencore won Chinese approval for its proposed takeover of the mining group.
+Xstrata and Glencore both rose in volume of over twice their 90-day average after Glencore won Chinese approval for its proposed takeover of the mining group.

 Miners - the biggest contributors to the FTSE’s fall in the previous two sessions - added 5.2 points to the index, but were the only sector to add points to the index, which closed 39.02 points lower, or 0.6 percent, at 6,304.58.